 Sean Ellis Speaks at New England Innocence Project Event, October 2017

-Sean Ellis was the featured speaker at an October 26, 2017 event in Needham, MA -- "Failure of Justice," sponsored by the New England Innocence Project (NEIP) and attended by more than 100 community members.
+Sean Ellis was the featured speaker at an October 26, 2017 event in Needham, MA -- "Failure of Justice," sponsored by the New England Innocence Project (NEIP) and Joined in Action, Needham.
+It was attended by more than 100 individuals, most from the Needham community.

-The Q&A format was hosted by organizer Stephanie Hartung, Esq., a NEIP board member and Teaching Professor at Northeastern University Law School.
+The Q&A format was organized and moderated by Stephanie Hartung, Esq., a NEIP board member and Teaching Professor at Northeastern University Law School.

 Sean spoke about his experiences while a Metco student in suburban Needham, waking at 5 AM each morning for the bus ride from Dorchester; his terrifying arrest and imprisonment in 1993; his three 1995 trials (the first two trials ended in hung juries and were declared mistrials); and the links he lost to family and friends during his nearly 22-year wrongful imprisonment.